Ilford HP5+ Film Review

 In practice, HP5+ can capture details from difficult lighting conditions better than most, if not all films.
 Thanks to its impressive dynamic range and generous latitude, this emulsion can deal with light better than some top-of-the-line digital sensors in 2022.
 Naturally, this makes HP5+ suitable for beginners and for metering light without a light meter using the Sunny 16 rule.

 HP5+ behaves as a medium contrast film when exposed perfectly.
 However, it’ll give you more contrast if you under-expose it and slightly less if you over-expose.
-All black and white negative film does this, though HP5+ does it better than most: its shadows reserve more detail than many comparable films (including Tri-X) and its highlights are least likely to get washed out by over-exposure.
+All black-and-white negative film does this, though HP5+ does it better than most: its shadows reserve more detail than many comparable films (including Tri-X) and its highlights are least likely to get washed out by over-exposure.

 ✪ Note: I use this method to scan all film for my reviews.
 It creates consistent results that make understanding and comparing the emulsion’s colour/contrast attributes possible.